We received the following question:

 For people without Down syndrome, compulsive behaviors are typically bothersome to the individual; they do not want to do them, but they are compelled to do so, and it bothers them that they do.
 This is not typical in people with Down syndrome.
 For people with Down syndrome, the behaviors tend to become problematic because the individual gets “stuck” on the behavior to the exclusion of other activities.
 The person may not participate in recreational activities, go to work or school, do his self-care, sleep, or eat appropriately, etc. In that situation, a behavior like writing in a journal may have become a symptom of OCD.

-A recording of a webinar on the groove and OCD can be found at this link.
+Our Resource Library has a recording of a webinar on the groove and OCD.
 It outlines strategies to promote healthy grooves as well as ways to address problematic grooves.

 In some situations, a behavior, such as journal writing, is a normal, common activity for the individual that has a variety of benefits such as stress reduction.
 It may be a beneficial groove.
 However, it may become problematic at some point in that it becomes excessive and prevents participation in other activities.
 This may be in response to a variety of illnesses, stressors, etc.